-Perry Como sang a song called “Personality” that was an all time favourite of my Dad’s.
+Perry Como sang a song called “Personality”, that was an all time favourite of my Dad’s.
 He played it to me often when I was a child.
 He told me I had personality; and I believed him.
-He would look me in the eyes and sing this song to me, arms outstretched ~ dancing in the living room.
-I have believed him for most of my life.
+He would look me in the eyes and sing this song to me, arms outstretched “You’ve got personality!” ~ dancing in the living room, wiggling his hips.
+I believed him for most of my life.

-I was a toddler and yet I remember. then I was a child and I remember…..He would pour me a “special” drink in a fancy glass, pour himself a beautiful pint of bitter, and we would listen.
+I was a toddler and yet I remember.
+And then I was a 10 year old child and I remember…..He would pour me a “special” drink in a fancy glass, pour himself a beautiful pint of bitter, and we would listen.
 He has an incredible collection.
 I hear other friends talk about how their parents played “Jazz” and I know there’s a big difference.
 My dad knew all the names of every musician and kept an extensive catalogue of song titles, dates, musicians, concerts….a comprehensive history of music of which I couldn’t believe as an adult.
 I thought to myself, “How on earth did you have time for this, with four kids?”
 And it actually annoyed me some of the time!
 No hockey practise, skating or skiing for us!
 We knew what Saturday was gonna look like!

 But, he has left me with a love of his music so profound that I can find joy so easily just by having a “Jazz Session” of our own.
 It’s unbelievable actually.
 After he died, I could not even listen to ANY Jazz at all for almost ten years.
 It made me cry and then it made me mad.
 My Mum would play it in her little Volkswagen beetle and I wanted to tell her to turn it off.
 I was so angry that he had been taken from us; from me when I was only 45.
 It pissed me off.
 He actually was gone at least five years before he died because he was so ill.
 His last really good birthday was his 50th ~ we celebrated together that summer.
 I turned 21 ~ what a party that was.
 Some really great memories and recently I have been able to think about them with joy in my heart instead of remorse.